Appetizers : 7-16

 Au Pied de Cochon : Essential Montreal restaurant

-Au Pied de Cochon is one of the best restaurants in Montreal and quintessential at that.
-The history of Au Pied de Cochon is part of its charm.
-The chef […]
+Au Pied de Cochon is one of the best restaurants in the city, and it rightfully takes up a spot on our list of quintessential Montreal restaurants.
+The history of […]